At the end of the course, the student will have knowledge of:

-This course covers topics such as English teaching methodology, sociolinguistics, and history, culture and literature from English-speaking countries.
-Other central elements include continuing development of cultural and intercultural competence, insight into English as a world language and the challenges of teaching English and its role in a multilingual and multicultural classroom.
+This course covers topics such as English teaching methodology, sociolinguistics, pragmatics, and history, culture and literature from English-speaking countries.
+Other central elements include continuing development of intercultural competence, insight into English as a world language and the challenges of teaching English and its role in a multilingual and multicultural classroom.
 The course will also cover digital skills and the use of technology in language learning.
 It is expected that students will use every opportunity to use English throughout the course.

 Required prerequisite knowledge